Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 As mentioned previously xsabin stores metadata which advertise HW subsystems present in a partition.
 The metadata is stored in device tree format with well defined schema.
 Subsystem instantiations are captured as children of ``addressable_endpoints`` node.
-Subsystem nodes have standard attributes like ``reg``, ``interrupts`` etc. Additionally the nodes also have PCIe specific attributes: ``pcie_physical_function`` and ``pcie_bar_mapping``.
-These identify which PCIe physical function and which BAR space in that physical function the subsystem resides.
+Subsystem nodes have standard properties like ``reg``, ``interrupts`` etc. Additionally the nodes also have PCIe specific properties: ``pcie_physical_function`` and ``pcie_bar_mapping``.
+These identify which PCIe physical function and which BAR space in that physical function the subsystem resides. ``reg`` property defines address range in the specified BAR.
+The address is offset in the BAR.
 XRT management driver uses this information to bind *platform drivers* to the subsystem instantiations.
 The platform drivers are found in **xrt-lib.ko** kernel module defined later.
 Below is an example of device tree for Alveo U50 platform::